 5. Smart homes: home automation and energy management

-has.
-Intelligent control of energy consumption
+a.
+Intelligent energy consumption control

 b.
 Optimization of resource management

-6. Rainwater recovery
+6. Rainwater harvesting

-has.
-Rainwater collection systems
+a.
+Rainwater harvesting systems

-7. The impact of ecological materials
+7. The impact of environmentally friendly materials

 8. Inspiring examples of energy-efficient luxury properties